2.5 Cross-border mobility programmes

 When it comes to programmes for young people who wish to participate in volunteering in a foreign country, the main option in Sweden is the European Solidarity Corps.
 The authority in charge of organizing and monitoring the programme at the national level is the Swedish Agency for Youth and Civil Society (MUCF).
 The agency monitors young people's participation in the European Solidarity Corps in accordance with the Commission's guidelines.

 The European Solidarity Corps programme was launched in Sweden in September 2018, in collaboration with the Ministry of Education and some forty actors already running voluntary projects granted under the Erasmus + Youth in Action programmes.
 By december 2018, about 900 young adults between the ages of 17 and 30 had reported interest in participating in the European Solidarity Corps in Sweden.
-In 2020, 59 project applications were received, of which 46 received a grant, according to the Annual Report of the agency.
-There is a relatively large interest among organisations and municipalities to implement volunteer projects.
-Further however, efforts are needed to increase interest in solidarity projects and projects within the Solidarity Corps' professional part.
+In 2022, 37 project applications were received, of which 31 received a grant, according to the Annual Report of the agency.
+After the covid-19-pandemic that prevented the implementation of international exchanges, the interest among organisations and municipalities to implement volunteer projects is reawakened.
+Further efforts however are needed to increase interest in solidarity projects and projects within the Solidarity Corps.

 There are no other cross-border mobility programmes for volunteering that are funded by the government.